olincb/website/app/views/markdown/blogs/_2023-03-24: Chiang Mai.md

 ![Georgie and I chilling in a waterfall](/blog/images/2023-03-24_waterfallchillin.jpg)

-After chilling at what we thought was the main waterfall for a bit, we decided to hike up a trail there for a bit, to see if we could find another part that would be good for swimming.
+After chilling at what we thought was the main waterfall for a bit, we decided to hike up a trail there, to see if we could find another part that would be good for swimming.
 On the way we found a cool view of Chiang Mai.

 ![Georgie and I on the way up to the upper part of the waterfall](/blog/images/2023-03-24_waterfallviewselfie.jpg)